 Famous People Are Still People

 Anyone can suffer from panic attacks.
-If you think you want relief, take my free anxiety test now.
 From eras past to the modern day, famous people have had panic disorders.
 Famous actors, singers, writers, inventors, psychologists, artists, and royalty all struggled through their panic disorders to change the world, making it a more inspiring, diverse and wonderful place.

 Read on to find out how these 10 stars of the past and present shone on in spite of their panic disorders to reach their full potential.